Scholarships, Fellowships, Prizes and Awards

 For forty-two years, Wesleyan has been invited to nominate four seniors every fall for the Thomas J. Watson Fellowship.
-This year (2011-12), one nominee was chosen to be a Fellow and anywhere from one to three seniors have been selected over the past several years.
 We are proud that Wesleyan’s nominees have been of such high quality and promise, and hope that you will join them.

-Only students receiving their degree in May 2013 are eligible to apply in the Fall 2012 for one of Wesleyan’s nominations.
+Only students receiving their degree in May 2014 are eligible to apply in the Fall 2013 term for one of Wesleyan’s nominations.
 Those of you who are seriously interested should get a headstart on your proposals over the summer.

 DescriptionFor more detailed information about the Watson Foundation Fellowship, please go to www.watsonfellowship.org.
 A video regarding the program is available from the Deans’ Office.